 Calculating the final bill isn’t so simple, though, because a variety of factors come into play, from the hourly rate charged by the electrician to the prices for new panels and wires to the accessibility of the old gear.

 Factors that affect the cost of rewiring your house

-The costs to rewire your home can vary greatly depending on the size and age of your home, the scope of the project and the accessibility of the old wiring.
-Each of these factors impacts the labor cost, which accounts for the majority of the project’s overall price tag, says Bailey Carson, a home expert for Angi.
+The costs to rewire your home depend on the size and age of your home, the number and nature of the rooms being rewired, and the amount of wire that needs to be replaced.
+Each of these items impacts the labor cost, which accounts for the majority of the project’s overall price tag, says Bailey Carson, a home expert for Angi.